- Asia Pacific Rentals & Services

 250 EP Expansion Module

-• Operational reliability - robust Sequencing Batch Reactor technology delivered consistent performance with minimal operator involvement
+Operational reliability - the SBR technology is engineered to provide consistent performance with minimal operator input

-• Reduced manual handling - upgraded IBC dosing container to reduce manual chemical handling
+Reduced manual handling - upgrades such as the IBC dosing system are intended to improve safety and reduce manual chemical handling on site

-• Effluent reuse and water savings - designed the disposal system to HGCP specifications, enabling safe effluent reuse and reduced water consumption through spray field disposal
+Effluent reuse and water savings - the disposal system is designed to HGCP specifications, enabling potential for spray field reuse and reduced freshwater consumption

-• Cost savings - by reusing the existing sludge dewatering system from the original 500 EP plant, minimising additional capital investment.
+Cost efficiencies - reusing the existing sludge dewatering system from the 500 EP plant is expected to minimise additional capital investment

 Conclusion

-Centurion Water & Wastewater Solutions successfully delivered a modular, high-performance wastewater treatment plant tailored to meet the evolving needs of ExxonMobil's LNG project.
-Through a combination of durable construction, scalable design, integration with existing assets, and the reuse of infrastructure, Centurion delivered a fully compliant, cost-effective solution for the client.
+Centurion Water & Wastewater Solutions is in the process of delivering a modular, high-performance wastewater treatment plant tailored to meet the evolving needs of ExxonMobil's LNG project.
+Through a combination of durable construction, scalable design, integration with existing assets, and the reuse of infrastructure, once complete, Centurion would have delivered a fully compliant, cost-effective solution for the client.

 Contact Information